Why Does My Dog Need Meat?

 Dogs are omnivores, but you’d be hard-pressed to find a veterinarian who would recommend a vegetarian diet for your dog.
-Dr. Trisha Joyce, veterinarian of New York City Veterinary Specialists, has seen dogs survive but not thrive without meat.
+Dr. Trisha Joyce, a veterinarian of New York City Veterinary Specialists, has seen dogs survive but not thrive without meat.
 “In New Orleans after Hurricane Katrina, we saw dogs that had probably eaten garbage on the streets for weeks but likely no protein.
 The body starts consuming muscle.
 They were skin and bones.”

 Luckily, dogs are not picky eaters.
 “Their sense of smell is incredibly acute, but their sense of taste is much duller,” says Joyce.
 Your furry friend may not exhibit a preference for chicken over beef over lamb, but that doesn’t mean that one isn’t better, health-wise, than the other.

-Protein for Growth and Maintenance
+Protein For Growth and Maintenance

-Choosing a High-quality Food
+Choosing a High-Quality Dog Food

 Dogs thrive on meat-based diets.
 To make sure your dog is getting just that, choose a food that has a high-quality animal protein as its first ingredient.
 That is, a meat or meat byproduct, such as meat meal, which is simply meat with the water and fat removed.

-Commercial foods with the Association of American Feed Control Officials (AAFCO) seal have an adequate proportion of protein to carbohydrates.
+Commercial foods with the Association of American Feed Control Officials (AAFCO) seal have an adequate protein proportion to carbohydrates.
 You cannot feed a healthy dog too much protein, and a high-protein diet will not cause kidney problems.
-If these develop, however, a special food may be in order.
+If these develop, however, special food may be in order.
 If a dog’s protein intake outpaces its need for it, the extra will be secreted into urine or turned into fat.

 “Think of canines in the wild.
 They catch and consume other animals, and probably have a higher protein intake than what would ever be sold in pet stores,” says Joyce.

-Chicken, Beef or Lamb?
+What’s Better For Dogs, Chicken, Beef, or Lamb?

 The one time to consider switching your dog’s protein source is if allergies develop.
-Indications of food allergies include chronic itching without evidence of an infection; intermittent vomiting; or intermittent diarrhea.
+Indications of food allergies include chronic itching without evidence of an infection, intermittent vomiting, or intermittent diarrhea.

 Article written by Author: Rose Springer